singular-gpispace/framework/README.md

 We install libssh since GPI-Space may run into problems on some systems with the ssh installation provided with the system.

+Note that for future use you should apply the changes to LD_LIBRARY_PATH in your .profile or alike of your shell, since this will be needed for executing our framework.

 ```bash
 cd ${build_ROOT}
 arch=$(getconf LONG_BIT)